 - Travel insurance is so important wherever you go.
 Make sure you read up on every quote you get and make sure it covers ALL previous conditions.
 I always prefer ringing and speaking to the over the phone instead of buying anything online.

-- If it’s your first holiday after your SCA I would always double check with your GP or Cardiologist to see if it is ok for you to travel.
+- If it’s your first holiday after your SCA I would always double-check with your GP or Cardiologist to see if it is ok for you to travel.

-- If you’re ever nervous about flying, just remember that the cabin crew’s main purpose onboard is passenger safety so they will all be specially trained to deal with all situations such as administering CPR, using a defibrillator, delivering a baby and much more.
+- If you’re ever nervous about flying, just remember that the cabin crew’s main purpose onboard is passenger safety, so they will all be specially trained to deal with all situations such as administering CPR, using a defibrillator, delivering a baby and much more.

 - If you need to take medications that are liquids, creams or gels over 100ml in your hand luggage, then you’ll need a letter from your doctor and approval from the airline before you travel.

-- If you are flying through times zones, it may be difficult to keep to your pattern of taking your medications.
+- If you are flying through time zones, it may be difficult to keep to your pattern of taking your medications.
 Your GP or Practice Nurse will be able to advise you on how best to deal with this.